lena-pap/meeting_room_booking_application/README.md

 ## What would I do with more time
-- Write integration tests for the entirety of the code.
+- Write feature tests for the entirety of the code.
 - Maybe create a cron job that removes all past bookings.
 - Pagination to the booking result list.